oscarlaaaa/fun-algo-stuff/README.md

 * Golang

 ## How Do You Pick What Questions To Do?
-I literally just do the daily problem (if I think I can finish it that day) every day, as well as previous weekly/biweekly contest questions.
+I literally just do the daily problem if I feel like it, plus previous weekly/biweekly contest questions if I'm feeling spicy.

 ## Problem Solving Process
 1. Take 5 minutes to formulate a plan based on constraints + topic